Blog

 Video Essay 2 is part of your required application materials and will appear as a page within the application, once the other parts of your application are completed.
 Applicants are given 10 seconds to prepare for a 60-second response.

-Short Answer Question: The Admissions Committee is excited to learn more about you and your background.
-In 250 words, please respond to the following short answer question:
+The World That Shaped You: The Admissions Committee is excited to learn more about you and your background.
+In 250 words, please respond to the following short-answer question:

 How has the world you come from shaped who you are today?
-For example, your family, culture, community, all help to shape aspects of your experiences and perspective.
 Please use this opportunity to share more about your background.

 Reapplicants: We strongly encourage you to submit new application materials and emphasize what has changed since you last applied.
 Re-applicants may submit their applications in any round, and will have an opportunity to highlight changes since their previous application in a short-answer question.